OndrejOravec/BIMmanager_g_11/A2/README.md

 <details>
   <summary>A2d.
 Scope the Use Case</summary>

   - **Identify where a new script/fucntion/tool is needed and highlight this in BPMN diagram**
+  ### Group 14

+ 1. In first step a script or tool is required to systamize the extraction of ventilation components.
+This will access and list the required data from the model effectively.
+ 2. A function is needed here to compare the extracted data from the IFC-model with the MEP-report.
+The function would guarantee that quantities, dimensions and flow rates match the specifications for design and regulations.
+ 3. A sript would also include calculations for airflow based on the size of the room and the amount of occupants, which could be incorporated into the validation tool or done separately.

   </details>